Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 For our dogs, the barbed wire wasn't enough.
 Even with a run at the bottom in the sand.
 Another option we have used was plastic mesh.
 This was something we had left over from the time we were doing fish farming.
 Our fish cages were made from various strengths of these.
 The advantage for us, we already had it here on our farm.
 This is usually sold by the meter and the price will depend on the quality of the plastic.
 Although this did a wonderful job whilst submerged in the water, in the sunlight it became brittle and broke.
 We have a high UV rating, sometimes up to 11 which falls into the extreme category.
-It is this that destroys plastic items which are exposed to the light.
+It is this that destroys plastic items that are exposed to the light.

 This type of mesh may be perfect for where you live.
 It is black so it is unobtrusive and can be attached with cable ties.
 Make sure you attach this at the top, middle and bottom.
 You can judge the spacing that is required.
 It should be as high as you think your dog can pass through.
 I would say a meter (39").

 We have now erected some shade netting on the wire to use as a barrier.
 As you can see in the photo.
 This too we had previously purchased to reduce the sunlight in our garden.
 It is woven and was relatively easy to hook it on the barbs with two people.
 One fixing the top and the other at the bottom.
 This too we have cut to about a meter in height.
 This should be more robust than the plastic mesh as it is designed to be in the sun.

 This is working in most places but you do have to watch for digging.
 Just this morning my dogs were out playing up on the dunes behind our house.
 They came back under the mesh.
-I have since secured this with bricks, and bits of tiles to keep them from digging.
+I have since secured this with bricks, and bits of old tiles to keep them from digging.

 Using Renewable Sources